PNNL-Comp-Mass-Spec/DB-Schema-Export-Tool/README.md

 * By default, uses Npgsql.dll

 Use `/ServerInfo` to export server settings, logins, and SQL Server Agent jobs

+Use `/NoSchema` to skip exporting schema (tables, views, functions, etc.)

 Use `/Sync` to copy new/changed files from the output directory to an alternative directory.
 * This is advantageous to prevent file timestamps from getting updated every time the schema is exported